Safety and Efficacy Study of IMSA101 in Refractory Malignancies

 - Patients will be assessed for anti-tumor efficacy based on radiographic assessments and if applicable, photographic tumor assessments, and analysis of Objective Response Rate (ORR), Time to Progression (TTP), and Progression Free Survival (PFS) using RECIST criteria (Appendix 13.2) at screening and the end (≤ 7 days) of even numbered cycles (Cycle 2, Cycle 4, etc.) after the first dosing.

-Solid Tumor, Adult Neoplasms IMSA101 Immune checkpoint inhibitor (ICI) Immuno-oncology (IO) therapy Ph I Monotherapy
+Solid Tumor, Adult, Neoplasms, Immune Checkpoint Inhibitors, IMSA101, Immune checkpoint inhibitor (ICI), Immuno-oncology (IO) therapy, Ph I Monotherapy

 You can join if…